👋🏼Hi there!

 Redwood's durability and beauty make it a favorite among homeowners looking for a high-end option for their outdoor projects.

-Composite wood is a blend of natural wood fibers and recycled plastic.
+Composite wood is a blend of natural wood fibers and resin.
 It's a man-made product that is resistant to rot, decay, and insect damage, making it a long-lasting choice for landscape edging.

 It's a low-maintenance alternative to traditional lumber used in exterior projects such as pine, cedar, and redwood.